 About this artwork

 In this work, Mary Cassatt addressed the theme for which she is best known—women and children—while also experimenting with compositional elements of Japanese art.
-In 1890, after viewing a large exhibition of Japanese prints at the École des Beaux-Arts in Paris, Cassatt produced a series of prints influenced by their aesthetics.
+Cassatt saw a large exhibition of Japanese prints at the École des Beaux-Arts in Paris in 1890, and produced a series of prints influenced by their aesthetics.
 The Child’s Bath is the culmination of her investigation of a flattened picture plane and decorative patterning.
 The intimate scene of everyday life also echoes the subject of many Japanese prints.
-In Cassatt’s painting, the mother’s encircling arms and gentle touch convey an overall feeling of protection and tenderness.
+In Cassatt’s painting, the encircling arms and gentle touch of the mother or nurse convey an overall feeling of protection and tenderness.

 - Mary Cassatt